 - Helps your organization and employees with change management, system and user administration, training, and ongoing support.

 - Exercises transparent lines of communication, and responsiveness, with key EHS compliance stakeholders and executive leadership.

 And let’s be honest.
-How often do effective business partnerships come down to personal aspects?
-It’s not surprising that shared interests and personalities often carry more influence in building a tech vendor partnership than the actual solution does.
+Effective business partnerships often come down to personal aspects and customer support.
+It’s not surprising that shared interests, knowledge experts, and even personalities typically carry more influence in building a tech vendor partnership than the actual solution does.

-Vendor side, the best tech providers play to their strengths and know their limits.
+On the vendor side, the best tech providers play to their strengths and know their limits.
 They don’t try to be everything to everybody, and provide the right technology fit by being “simple” and “agile.”
-Within the EHS compliance management sector, this is why vendors who focus on simplistic cloud technologies like SaaS and the agility of EHS digital transformation are best fits.
+Within the EHS compliance management sector, this is why vendors who focus on simplistic cloud technologies and the agility of EHS digital transformation are best fits.

 Where is a vendor on the innovation scale?

 Technology itself is inherently innovative, and most tech companies consider themselves to be “innovative.”
 So that part of the scale is a wash.
 The more important thing is whether you partner with a vendor whose technology roadmap leads your organization to its own innovation success.

 Ironically, the innovation strategies of an organization often depend on vendor products that are still in the invention stage or still evolving themselves.
 We’ll say it again.
 Technology moves forward quickly and constantly, which makes it vital to always know what a strategic tech partner is developing.

 If the tech company isn’t gigantic and full of red tape, chances are also good your organization has direct access to the developers who created the solution you use.
 This translates both to a more direct line of support and often to a suggestion box for new functionality.
 If users see something that might add value to a solution, their suggestions can many times lead to the development of new features.
 As far as innovation goes, this is practical and collaborative inventiveness at its finest.